What is a superseat?

 Candidate: TBD

-Elite base score and perfect competitiveness, but Atlanta's top-10 media market imposes a 10% cost penalty.
-The most CQ-sensitive race on the board: if Republicans nominate a strong candidate, this jumps to Tier 1.
-If they repeat a Walker-type nomination, it drops further.
-CQ neutral until R primary resolves.
+Elite base score and near-perfect competitiveness.
+Atlanta's top-10 DMA imposes a 10% cost penalty.
+The most CQ-sensitive race on the board: a strong Republican nominee moves this to Tier 1.
+A weak nomination drops it further.
+Hold CQ neutral until the R primary resolves.

 Elasticity